sargyri/OmniLev/README.md

 - levitate

-### The following softwares are required for deisgning and 3D printing the schaffolds of the aocustic levitators, respectively:
+### The following softwares are required for deisgning and 3D printing the schaffolds of the acoustic levitators, respectively:
 - OpenScad https://openscad.org/
 - Ultimaker Cura (or similar dependning on 3D printer)